hoasaf3/host-galaxies-stats/README.md

 This project provides tools for investigating the host-galaxy population of astrophysical transients.
 The paper describing this project can be found here [The Host Galaxies of Fast Radio Bursts Track a Combination of Stellar Mass and Star Formation](?)

+This framework uses a galaxy distribution trained with Prospector code (J. Leja et al. 2017; B. D. Johnson et al. 2021), hence it is limited to galaxies that have modeled with this code.
+The choice of other SED-modeling code might systematically affect the inferred galaxy properties (J. Leja et al. 2019, 2022).

 ## Examples

 Examples can be found in the [Examples notebook](examples.ipynb).